LaurinCJ/App-3-WebAPI-Inclusivity-MultiTouch/README.md

-This is the app for the Web API, Inclusivity, and Multitouch projects.
+This is the app for the Web API, Inclusivity, and Multitouch Projects.

 <br>